Best Carhartt Jackets - Fit, Warm Ratings, and Care Guide With Sizing Charts

 Performance

-Jackets for Hunting and Fishing
+Hunting and Fishing

 For those who have to spend long hours on a boat or in the middle of a forest with a 12 gauge, wind and rain protection is critical.
-Carhartt has jackets that help you weather any storm without weighing you down.
+Carhartt has items that help you weather any storm without weighing you down.
 More specifically, we recommend the Storm Defender line, with additional features like storm flaps and adjustable cords on the hood.

-Rain Jackets
+Rain

 If your work involves being outside in heavy rain, water-repellent rain jackets like the Rain Defender line are the ideal gear.
 The water just runs off in beads, keeping you dry and warm even in heavy downpours.